SuadeLabs/fire/guiding_principles.md

 | 100         | EUR              | 130        |

 Better is to just have an original currency and an exchange rate.
+Note: you can still do this in your database, just make sure you pick one "truth" when transmitting it to someone else.

 ---
 [license]:  https://github.com/suadelabs/fire/LICENSE